Are you looking to start your SOC 2 Audit for this year? Here is a video that will guide you through your first SOC 2 audit using 11 steps.

 It is highly advisable that you engage with a company like Truvantis as a trusted advisor to get you ready for your audit.
 In fact, most of the AICPA auditors worth their salt will recommend that you partner with a third-party security advisory firm.
-This is because you do not have the time for this as you have your business of running your business.
+You’re busy with the business of running your business, so you just don’t have the time.
 More importantly the auditor cannot help you prepare otherwise they would be grading their own homework, which is not allowed.

 There are 11 steps to get through your first SOC 2 audit:

 - Select a trusted security advisor like Truvantis who can work with you to achieve SOC 2 audit readiness and get you a favorable report